Take breaks and watch less TV to slash heart disease risk, experts say

 The team examined the differences between people watching TV and using a computer for leisure by assessing their answers to questionnaires.

-The findings over a 13-year follow-up showed that, compared with more than four hours of TV a day, there was a 16% lower chance of coronary heart disease if people watched less than an hour a day, regardless of genetic risk.
+The findings over a 13-year follow-up showed that, compared with more than four hours of TV a day, there was a 16 per cent lower chance of coronary heart disease if people watched less than an hour a day, regardless of genetic risk.

-For those who watched two to three hours of TV a day, there was a 6% lower risk of developing the condition compared to watching more than four hours.
+For those who watched two to three hours of TV a day, there was a six per cent lower risk of developing the condition compared to watching more than four hours.

 The study found that spending leisure time in front of a computer did not appear to influence the risk of disease.